steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

  1. Partial Scalability: Due to loosely coupled and separated producer and consumer components, we can scale our producers and consumers independently.
  1. Single Source of Truth: Our event broker is the single source of truth which keeps domain/business events and allows us to rewrite, combine, extract, rework, ... the events to feed other systems and purposes.

-You could argue that an EDA does not fit into the MVA approach, because it is a complex architecture that speaks against the MVA approach.
+Now, you could argue that an EDA does not fit into the MVA approach, because it is rather a complex architecture.
-We use the EDA to structure our overall system rather from a solution or enterprise architecture perspective (10,000 feet perspective, see also: [Levels of Architecture](https://github.com/justinamiller/SoftwareArchitect#levels-of-architecture)) via events.
+However, we use the EDA to structure our overall system rather from _10,000 feet perspective_ (rather the solution or enterprise architecture perspective, see also: [Levels of Architecture](https://github.com/justinamiller/SoftwareArchitect#levels-of-architecture)).
-We use Domain-Driven design (DDD) {% cite Evans2003 %} to identify and structure the events.
-The business/domain events are, thus, records of business-significant occurrences in a bounded context used to react to in other bounded contexts.
+On an application architecture level, we use much simpler architecture approaches that the different teams can select and drive.
+Here, we rather focus on independently deployable microservices or maybe even modular monoliths per team.
-You can also think about those events as integration points for other bounded contexts.
+In essence, you can think of the EDA as our integration mechanism for other systems and purposes.
-We extend our microservices continously with new such business events as soon as we need them.
+When needed, we extend our microservices with new such business events.

-On an application architecture level, we rather have independently deployable microservices or maybe even modular monoliths per team.
-So far, this approach went well and kept us flexible and fast—of course there are also challenges to maintain the architecture.
+So far, this way to work with the MVA approach went well and kept us focussed, flexible, and fast—of course there are also challenges to maintain the architecture.
 For more details about the EDA approach, we also refer to [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}).

 ## A Cloud-native Platform as a Basis for the Development